BeyondQuality/beyondquality/research/rag-evaluation.md

  	This control is likely to be crucial to _tame_ a RAG model to behave in the manner that it is intended to.
 - Ragas offer metrics that either rely solely on LLM evaluation or combine this evaluation with human generated references.
 - These are still early days in the field.
 We were able to contribute [2 PRs](https://github.com/explodinggradients/ragas/commits?author=anupamck) to fix errors in Ragas documentation.
 - A bug report we filed led to the discovery of a [security vulnerability in LangChain](https://github.com/langchain-ai/langchain/issues/32709).
-- Anybody who gets involved now can easily contribute to this field.
+This vulnerability is due to an indirect injection attack, which happens when the retrieved context in a RAG model contains instructions that override the model's original prompt causing it to behave in unexpected ways.
 - The Ragas metrics are intended to provide objective feedback on the model's behaviour.
 While this is valuable, a RAG model's quality will continue to rely on subjective human judgement for factors such as whether the model
   - retrieves the most appropriate sources to answer a given question
   - formulates answers in a manner that is compelling for the reader

   Therefore, such automated evaluations need to complement human testing to quality a RAG model, rather than replace it.
+- Anybody who gets involved now can easily contribute to this field.

 ## Exploratory Testing Results (WIP)

 - The Ragas evaluation is somewhat unstable.
 When I run the entire Jupyter notebook code in one shot, the kernel crashes and restarts.
 However, if I pause one step before the evaluation and then run it, it works fine.
 This appears to be some resource management issue that is hard to debug.
+- For questions that have a nuanced answer, the framework was found to return an evaluation that can be unexpected.
+For E.g. the question, "Can I work on another job in parallel?", contains a nuanced answer in the handbook.
+When the RAG model offers a nuanced answer to this question, this answer is evaluated by Ragas as having an answer relevancy of 0, which is a false positive.
+This behaviour could be rectified
+	- By improving the evaluation framework by adding more nuanced examples to its example set.
+ 	- By using a bigger model (`gpt-4o-mini` consistently returns a false positive, whereas `gpt-4o` returns a better result)
 - Ragas evaluation (as of v0.3.5) currently doesn't work with models that use reasoning mode (like gpt-5), since these models don't expose temperate as a parameter that can be modified.
 Ragas pins temperature values down (temperature=0 or temperature=0.1) to get more stable, and less stochastic outputs.

 ## Next Steps